shri142/README/README.md

 # README
 ### Welcome to my GitHub

-👋 Hello!!
+👋 Hello !
 This is Shrikrishna umbare 👀

 🌱 I’m a TE COMPS student and currently learning Ethical hacking.